mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 You are in sync with the music of the wilds, allowing you to direct nature's song into musical instruments.
 You gain the following benefits.

-_**Instrument Training.**_ You gain Proficiency with a Musical Instrument of your choice, and with a tool of your choice capable of crafting that instrument (Leatherworker's Tools, Potter's Tools, or Woodworker's Tools might be suitable choices).
+_**Instrument Training.**_ You gain Proficiency with a Musical Instrument of your choice, and with a tool of your choice capable of crafting that instrument.
+Leatherworker's Tools, Potter's Tools, or Woodworker's Tools might be suitable choices.

 _**Spellcasting Focus.**_ You can use a Musical Instrument as a Spellcasting Focus for your Ranger spells.